 Report the incident to staff immediately or call the free hotline, 0-870-267-6533.
-An immediate referral will be made to Health Services for physical examination and completion of rape kit test.
-(Do not shower or clean yourself after the incident.
-It will interfere with the rape test results.)
-A swift and thorough investtigation will be conducted.
+An immediate referral will be made to Health Services for a physical examination and completion of rape kit test.
+(Do not shower or clean yourself after the incident because it will interfere with the rape test results.)
+A swift and thorough investigation will be conducted.

 Evidence will be collected and stored.
-Rape complaints will be kept strictly confidential to protect the victim.
+Rape complaints will be Restricted to those individuals who investigate, provide assistance or prosecute to protect the victim.
 The victim will be placed in a safe place where he/she is not subject to retaliation.
 The unit's PREA Response Team will be notified and will assist the inmate.
 Statements will be taken from witnesses and findings will be documented.
-If founded, the case will result in discipline and prosecution.
+If founded, the case will result in discipline and referred for criminal prosecution.